Human Relations Commission Activities and Resources

 The Human Relations Award provides a method for giving recognition to living community members as well as other stakeholders who have demonstrated special effort in human relations.
 It also provides an opportunity for Baltimore County Human Relations Commissioners to provide community relations and outreach on behalf of the Commission to persons or groups that have promoted human and civil rights throughout the local community.
 It is the intent of the Commission that the awards serve as incentives to citizens and groups to think about, and become active participants in, civil rights, human rights or human relations initiatives throughout the year.

 Nominations for the award are made by currently serving Baltimore County Human Relations Commissioners on a required nomination form completed and signed by the Commissioner.

 For additional information about the nomination process, call the Commission Office at 410-887-5917 or one of the current Commissioners, seven of whom are appointees of each County Councilperson and represent a specific council district.
 Eight other Commissioners are appointed by the County Executive and serve as countywide At-Large Members.

 - Commission on Disabilities – Baltimore County believes that a Commission on Disabilities is necessary to advise on the coordination and development of the County's policies for citizens with disabilities.

 - Commission for Women – The Commission for Women identifies and advocates for programs, legislation and services to meet the needs of the women of Baltimore County.

-- Human Resources - The Baltimore County Office of Human Resources is responsible for recruitment and employment, merit system testing, classification, salary administration, records management, employee training.
+- Human Resources – The Baltimore County Office of Human Resources is responsible for recruitment and employment, merit system testing, classification, salary administration, records management and employee training.

 - Neighborhood Improvement – The Department of Planning, Division of Neighborhood Improvement preserves, stabilizes and enhances the human, physical and economic condition of urban communities through cooperative public-private programs, which address specific neighborhood concerns and foster local self-reliance.